cyfronet-fid/marketplace/README.md

 ### Generating DB entries for development
 Actually, filling the database is done by parsing yaml: `db/data.yml`.
 Data come from actual official version of the marketplace.
-If you want to update informations, or add new resources/categories you can add new records by edit yaml, but very imporant is, when some records are parent for other they must be written above their children.
+If you want to update data, or add new resources/categories you can add new records by edit yaml, but very important is, when some records are parent for other they must be written above their children.
 But if it's necessary, there is other option to fill the database:
 To simplify development `dev:prime` rake task is created.
 Right now it generates resources with random name and description (this generation is done using